Our PAT Strategy

 Increase our total number of volunteers to 10,000 in five years (5,700 YE 2024).

-Launch the new MyPAT portal and introduce an improved recruitment pathway.
+Launch a new MyPAT portal and introduce an improved recruitment pathway.

 Improve our systems and processes to ensure accurate data collection of volunteers/visits.